NaufalHD12/anime-recommendation-system/README.md

 ## Data Preparation
 ### Preparation for Content-Based Filtering
 #### Text Vectorization (for 'Synopsis')
 Text vectorization is crucial for transforming textual data into numerical representations that machine learning models can understand.
-By applying TF-IDF vectorization, we can convert the textual synopses into a matrix of TF-IDF scores, capturing the importance of each word within the context of the entire dataset.
-This representation allows us to effectively analyze and compare anime synopses, enabling tasks like clustering, classification, or recommendation systems.
-Additionally, limiting the number of features to 500 helps reduce dimensionality and computational complexity, while still capturing the most relevant information.
+Applying TF-IDF vectorization converts textual synopses into a matrix of TF-IDF scores, capturing the importance of each word within the context of the entire dataset.
+This representation allows for effective analysis and comparison of anime synopses, enabling tasks like clustering, classification, or recommendation systems.
+Additionally, limiting the number of features to 500 helps reduce dimensionality and computational complexity while still capturing the most relevant information.
 #### Categorical Encoding (for 'Type', 'Studios', 'Source', 'Genre_List')
 Categorical encoding is essential for transforming categorical variables into numerical representations that machine learning models can process.
-One-hot encoding is a popular technique for handling nominal categorical variables like 'Type', 'Studios', and 'Source'.
-It creates binary features for each category, allowing the model to understand the significance of each category.
-Similarly, for the 'Genre_List' column, we create binary features for each genre, indicating its presence or absence in each anime.
-By converting these categorical variables into numerical features, we enable the model to capture the underlying patterns and relationships within the data and make accurate predictions.
+One-hot encoding serves as a popular technique for handling nominal categorical variables like 'Type', 'Studios', and 'Source'.
+This method creates binary features for each category, allowing the model to understand the significance of each category.
+For the 'Genre_List' column, binary features are created for each genre, indicating its presence or absence in each anime.
+Converting these categorical variables into numerical features enables the model to capture underlying patterns and relationships within the data, facilitating more accurate predictions.
 #### Numerical Normalization (for 'Score' and 'Popularity')
 Numerical normalization is crucial for ensuring that features with different scales contribute equally to the model's learning process.
-Standard scaling is a common technique that transforms numerical features to have zero mean and unit variance.
-By standardizing the 'Score' and 'Popularity' features, we ensure that they are on the same scale, preventing features with larger magnitudes from dominating the model's decisions.
+Standard scaling, a common technique, transforms numerical features to have zero mean and unit variance.
+Standardizing the 'Score' and 'Popularity' features ensures they are on the same scale, preventing features with larger magnitudes from dominating the model's decisions.
 This normalization step improves the model's ability to learn complex patterns and relationships within the data, leading to more accurate predictions.
 #### Combine All Features
-Combining all features: text (e.g., synopsis TF-IDF), categorical (e.g., encoded categories), genre, and numerical features into a single feature matrix is essential because it enables the recommendation model to leverage all available information about the anime.
+Combining all features—text (synopsis TF-IDF), categorical (encoded categories), genre, and numerical features—into a single feature matrix is essential for enabling the recommendation model to leverage all available information about the anime.
 Each feature type captures different aspects: text features provide context from the synopsis, categorical and genre features encode descriptive metadata, and numerical features (like scores) add quantitative insights.
 By integrating these diverse feature sets, the model can analyze a richer, more holistic representation of the data, leading to more accurate and meaningful recommendations.
 Converting to a dense array ensures compatibility with algorithms that require dense input formats.
 ### Preparation for Collaborative Filtering
 #### Encode user_id and anime_id
 Encoding user IDs and anime IDs is essential for collaborative filtering models to effectively capture user-item interactions.
-By assigning unique integer indices to each user and anime, we create a numerical representation that the model can process.
+Assigning unique integer indices to each user and anime creates a numerical representation that the model can process.
 This encoding enables the model to learn latent factors and preferences associated with specific users and items.
 #### Normalize Ratings
 Normalizing the rating data is an important step when using collaborative filtering techniques for recommender systems.
-By dividing the ratings by 10 to scale them between 0 and 1, you're effectively accounting for differences in how individual users rate items.
+Dividing the ratings by 10 to scale them between 0 and 1 effectively accounts for differences in how individual users rate items.
 Some users may be more generous with high ratings, while others may be more conservative.
 Normalizing the ratings helps to remove this user-specific bias, allowing the collaborative filtering algorithm to better identify similarities between users and make more accurate predictions.

 This is crucial because collaborative filtering relies on finding patterns in how users rate items relative to each other, rather than just the raw rating values.
 #### Split the data
 Splitting the data into training, validation, and test sets is crucial for building robust and reliable collaborative filtering models.
 The training set is used to train the model, the validation set is used to tune hyperparameters and prevent overfitting, and the test set is used to evaluate the final model's performance on unseen data.
-By splitting the data in this way, we ensure that the model is not biased towards the training data and can generalize well to new, unseen data.
+By splitting the data in this way, the model can avoid bias towards the training data and generalize well to new, unseen data.
 The specific split ratios (80%, 10%, 10%) are common and provide a good balance between training, validation, and testing.
 #### Convert to TensorFlow datasets
-I should convert the data into TensorFlow datasets because they provide a flexible and efficient way to handle data inputs for training, validation, and testing of my machine learning models, particularly for deep learning.
-By creating TensorFlow datasets, I can easily shuffle the data to introduce randomness and prevent overfitting, batch the data to optimize memory usage and processing speed during training, and prefetch the data to keep the model pipeline filled and maximize GPU utilization.
+Converting the data into TensorFlow datasets provides a flexible and efficient way to handle data inputs for training, validation, and testing of machine learning models, particularly for deep learning.
+Creating TensorFlow datasets allows for easy data shuffling to introduce randomness and prevent overfitting, batching to optimize memory usage and processing speed during training, and prefetching to keep the model pipeline filled and maximize GPU utilization.

 These features make the training process more efficient and robust, as the model can learn from the data in small, manageable batches without having to load the entire dataset into memory at once.
 This is particularly important for large or high-dimensional datasets, where memory constraints can become a bottleneck.
-By leveraging the flexibility and performance optimizations offered by TensorFlow datasets, I can streamline my machine learning workflows and improve the overall effectiveness of my models.
+By leveraging the flexibility and performance optimizations offered by TensorFlow datasets, machine learning workflows can be streamlined and the overall effectiveness of models can be improved.

 ## Modeling & Results
 ### Content-Based Filtering